chef/chef-web-docs/chef_master/source/aws_marketplace.rst

 Chef Server AMI
 =====================================================

-.. attention:: This AMI has been deprecrated in favor of Chef Automate marketplace AMI.
+.. attention:: This AMI has been deprecated in favor of Chef Automate marketplace AMI.

 Follow the steps in the sections below to install the Chef server in AWS Marketplace.